sciZer0/7/a/README.md

 you are fully able to easily understand every thing, even if you have no scientific background.

-Throughout the whole article, I practice "redundancy of understandability", using very simple language and sometimes explaining the same things several times and in various ways.
+Throughout the whole paper, I practice "redundancy of understandability", using very simple language and sometimes explaining the same things several times and in various ways.

 Feel free to ask me any questions about the discoveries: theOlegGor@gmail.com.